What is the Sprinkler System Wire Color Code?

 Whether you’re installing a small sprinkler system for your lawn or a complex industrial irrigation system for a commercial farming operation, you need to do the wiring correctly the first time to avoid costly damages.

-Generally, the colors start from brown, which is station number one.
+Generally, the color code in a sprinkler wire system, start from brown, which is station number one.
 Brown is followed by red, orange, yellow, green, blue, violet, and gray for stations two through eight.
 Note that not all irrigation units support all eight stations.

 In most cases, sprinkler systems require you to attach each station number with a common cable with a white wire.
 Systems that use master valves use a black cable as their common wire.
 Others use a combination of white and orange wires.